-The driving force behind a healthy Australia, a regular General Practitioner is key to a healthier you.
+The driving force behind Australia’s health: why a regular General Practitioner is key

 To highlight the important role GPs play in your health, the Royal Australian College of General Practitioners President Dr Frank Jones shares some insights about the patient-GP relationship.

 Everyone needs a regular GP to support ongoing physical and mental wellbeing.
 GPs are not only there to assist patients when they are unwell, but to ensure healthy patients stay that way.

 Unlike other medical specialities that may look after just one area of the human body, GPs provide expert whole person healthcare.
 This means when you see a GP they are looking at every factor that may play a part in you feeling under the weather now and into the future.

 Preventive healthcare is a major component of general practice.
 Statistically, it is estimated that 80% of premature heart disease, stroke and type 2 diabetes and 40% of cancer could be prevented through interventions facilitated by your GP, including switching to a healthy diet, regular physical activity and avoidance of tobacco products.